USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

              !grepl("-[47]90|-594", COURSE_CODE))
 ```

-Note that when you make an update to data like such, you must go and
-rerun the next R scripts with the new data to update all of the data
-frames for the shiny app.
-Once we create the cleaned `usc_courses.csv`,
-we duplicate it and move it up one directory so that we can run more
-code on it.

-In the above directory, `01_cleaning_raw_data`, there is an R script
+In the same directory, there is an R script `optional_adding_course.R`
-that shows you how to add a course to the dataframe
+that shows you how to add a course to the dataframe.
+It is important
-`01_adding_course.R`.
-It is important that you include ALL COLUMNS when
+that you include ALL COLUMNS when adding new entries – otherwise the
-adding new entries – otherwise the data will get messy.
+data will get messy.

 ## Cleaning Course Descriptions

 Once we have the cleaned dataframe with correct column names, we now
 clean the course descriptions in
-`01_cleaning_raw_data/03_cleaning_course_descriptions.R` to increase the
+`data_processing_scripts/05_cleaning_course_descriptions.R` to increase
-accuracy of the mapping we will perform to the keyword list.
+the accuracy of the mapping we will perform to the keyword list.

 This file corrects context-dependency issues that lead to inaccurate
 mappings of courses to SDGs.
 For example, courses with the phrases